changeworld/azure-docs.ja-jp/articles/automation/automation-scenario-start-stop-vm-wjson-tags.md

 <properties
-   pageTitle="JSON 形式のタグを使用して Azure VM の起動とシャットダウンのスケジュールを作成する | Microsoft Azure" description="この記事では、タグに関する JSON 文字列を使って VM の起動とシャットダウンのスケジュールを自動化する方法を示します。" services="automation" documentationCenter="" authors="MGoedtel"
+   pageTitle="Using JSON-formatted tags to create a schedule for Azure VM startup and shutdown | Microsoft Azure" description="This article demonstrates how to use JSON strings on tags to automate the scheduling of VM startup and shutdown." services="automation" documentationCenter="" authors="MGoedtel"